Yepoleb/TileCodecs/README.md

 #TileCodecs
 Python library of ported Tile Molester image codecs.
-Currently only contains the LinearTileCodec.

 ##Install
 Copy this folder into your project root.
 (If this repo gets 3 stars, I'll add a proper install script :wink:)